freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/3-uv-map-mesh.md

 - After limited dissolve (66k vertices, 30k triangles, but errors in mesh)
 - After triangulation (66k vertices, 30k triangles)

+Switch to the *Object Data* properties, and under *Normals*, enable *Auto Smooth*.
+This will properly align the normals on the bevel side, giving it a more realistic refraction effect.

 We still have one single object, so before exporting, let's split it.
 In edit mode, hit `A` to select all and choose *Mesh -> Separate -> By Loose Parts*.
 Before exporting, feel free to rename your objects in the Outliner, it's what you'll see in Unity.

 Lastly, in object mode, hit `A` to select all objects and click on *Object -> Set Origin -> Origin to Geometry*.
 This will set the local origin of each object to the object itself, making it easier to place it.